 A. Natural Flavoring Agents

-- Essential Oils: Peppermint oil, Lemon oil, Orange oil, Clove oil, Cinnamon oil
+- Essential oils: Peppermint oil, Lemon oil, Orange oil, Clove oil, Cinnamon oil

-- Fruit Extracts: Strawberry, Cherry, Raspberry, Vanilla
+- Fruit extracts: Strawberry, Cherry, Raspberry, Vanilla

-- Aromatic Waters: Peppermint water, Rose water, Cinnamon water
+- Aromatic waters: Peppermint water, Rose water, Cinnamon water

 B. Artificial Flavoring Agents